KognitionAI/pilecv4j/README.md

 # Project Overview

-## lib-image
+**1. lib-image**

 `lib-image` contains the main image processing routines and OpenCv functionality.
 It contains some decent general purpose classes but also some more esoteric implementations that might be hard to find in other places.
 When using the Java API for OpenCv with video you are very likely to run into memory problems.
 This is because the management of OpenCv's native, off-heap (off of the Java heap management), memory is done using Java's finalizers.
 Garbage collection in Java doesn't track off-heap memory and so when processing video you quickly run out of system memory.
 This library, among many other things, augments OpenCv's Java API to use Java `AutoCloseable`s.

-## lib-ffmpeg
+**2. lib-ffmpeg**

 `lib-ffmpeg` contains video processing capability.
 A short list of capabilities include:

     1. Connecting to streaming as well as file based video sources.
     2. Decoding video frames and receiving them in your Java code as OpenCv Mat's.
     3. Remuxing any input to any output.
     4. Encoding raw frames back to both streaming and file endpoints

-## lib-python
+**3. lib-python**

 Because many deep learning systems use Python (e.g. [PyTorch](https://pytorch.org/)), lib-python allows you to use these frameworks from your Java code.

-## lib-ipc
+**4. lib-ipc**

 This is an extension of system IPC functionality for "shared memory" for use from Java and specifically geared toward passing `Mat`s between processes.
 It has three different implementations:

     1. Posix Shared Memory - this is the default on Linux
     2. System V Shared Memory - optionally, this can be selected on Linux platforms
     3. Windows - this is the only implementation available on Windows since Windows doesn't support Posix or System V.

-## lib-tf
+**5. lib-tf**

 `lib-tf` is a small and lightweight simple wrapper for Google's [Tensorflow](https://www.tensorflow.org/) that ties it into the remaining libraries here so you can easily use Tensorflow with images from [lib-image](#lib-image) and (therefore) video frames from [lib-ffmpeg](#lib-ffmpeg).

-## lib-nr
+**6. lib-nr**

 `lib-nr` is an implementation of [Powell's method](https://en.wikipedia.org/wiki/Powell%27s_method).
 As a simple example of how to use this library, you pass a function to be minimized to a Minimizer.
 Suppose I wanted to minimize the simple polynomial `(x-2)^2 - 3`.
-In this case, it's obvious the minimum is at `[2, -3]` but if we wanted to use the `Minimizer` to determine that we would pass the function to the minimizer and kick it off with an initial value as follows:
+In this case, it's obvious the minimum is at `[2, -3]` but if we wanted to use the `Minimizer` to determine that we would pass the function to the minimizer and kick it off with an initial value as follows (*Note: The spelling error in `getFinalPostion` is in version 1.0 but will be deprecated and fixed going forward.*):

 ``` java
         final Minimizer m = new Minimizer(x -> ((x[0] - 2.0) * (x[0] - 2.0)) - 3.0);